 However, inflation that begins to rise too quickly degrades the value of cash relative to goods and services, compelling people to spend rather than save.
 The increased spending fuels more inflation, which can ultimately result in hyperinflation—an extremely adverse condition that’s often accompanied by social upheaval.
 In one of the most extreme cases, the hyperinflation of the post-WWI German economy is widely considered to be a factor that fueled the Nazis’ ultimate rise to power.

 When inflation falls below zero, the economy is said to be in a state of deflation.
 Again, this may seem like a positive at first – if a cart full of food costs $150 today, what’s wrong with it costing $140 tomorrow?
 The problem is that as the prices of goods and services decrease, the relative value of cash increases.

-This leads consumers to put off spending money, which creates hardships for businesses, and in many ways leads to further weakness in the economy.
-This can lead to a “deflationary spiral,” a self-reinforcing cycle in which falling consumption leads to reduced investment in production facilities, which in turn leads to higher unemployment and a continued downturn in consumption.
+It leads consumers to put off spending money, which creates hardships for businesses, and in many ways leads to further weakness in the economy.
+It can lead to a “deflationary spiral,” a self-reinforcing cycle in which falling consumption leads to reduced investment in production facilities, which in turn leads to higher unemployment and a continued downturn in consumption.

 One of the most dramatic examples of this vicious cycle occurred during the Great Depression, which was characterized by double-digit deflation at its nadir.
 More recently, Japan struggled with deflation after its property bubble burst in 1990.

 Disinflation, Deflation, and the Financial Markets

 Disinflation isn’t necessarily a negative for the financial markets.
 Stocks can, and often do, perform well when the rate of inflation is declining.
 Bonds are likely to deliver above-average returns in a disinflationary scenario since it makes central banks less likely to raise interest rates and more likely to reduce them.

 Keep in mind; disinflation is positive when inflation is high.
 The closer the inflation rate is to zero, however, markets will become increasingly uncomfortable with disinflation since it raises the specter of deflation.